-FLY MILAN, TRANSFER TO BORMIO
+FLY MILAN, SOUTH TO VARZI

-STELVIO NATIONAL PARK
+THE ALPS: STELVIO NATIONAL PARK

 From our base in scenic Bormio, we will travel out to explore different valleys in this sublime national park.
 Visiting sites up to 3000m (9800 feet) in altitude at the Stelvio and Gavia Passes, we will enjoy a landscape that is constantly changing - from snow-capped mountains and barren 'moonscapes', to tranquil alpine forests and cascading streams.
 If the spring weather has been warm, in early June the upland meadows are transformed by wildflowers, especially around the picturesque shores of Lago di Cancano, where Alpine Ibex and Chamois can also be found.
 Michele has even seen Brown Bear on the slopes above the lake!

 Stelvio's birdlife is rich and varied, and home in summer to the full gamut of alpine specialists.
 Golden Eagle, Lammergeier, Alpine Chough and Rock Thrush frequent the open areas above the treeline, with Citril Finch, Nutcracker, Crested and Willow Tits, Firecrest and Lesser Redpoll in the pine forests lower down.
 We may be lucky to see a Goshawk soaring overhead, while babbling streams hold bobbing Dippers.